-Retail and Hard Goods Piracy Still Prevalent: Physical piracy has decreased year-on-year mainly due to the shift to online and mobile platforms.
-Nonetheless, physical piracy remains a significant concern, harming local and foreign creators alike.
+creators alike.
 Such piracy still finds its place in the malls and on the streets in Thailand, particularly in tourist areas.
-Areas notorious for piracy include, in Bangkok: Panthip Plaza; Klong Thom; Saphan Lek; Baan Mor Shopping Area; Patpong; Kao-Sarn Road (where reports showed Bruno Mars finding his pirated records on sale blatantly and openly while on tour in March 2014); Silom; Mah Boon Krong (MBK) Center; and Sukhumvit Road.
+Areas notorious for piracy include, in Bangkok: Panthip Plaza; Klong Thom; Saphan Lek; Baan Mor Shopping Area; Patpong; Kao-Sarn Road (where reports showed Bruno Mars finding his pirated records on sale blatantly and openly while on tour in March 2014); Silom; Mah Boon Krong (MBK) Center; Sukhumvit Road; and Bobae Market (a wholesale market that sells to street vendors).
 Also noted for piracy are Rong Klua Market, Sakaew, Samui Island, Hua Hin, Phuket, Pattaya, and Chiangmai.
 The Royal Thai Government has itself designated many of these markets "Red Zones" and "Yellow Zones" to indicate that it views these markets as vulnerable to piracy activities.
 Pirated films (including Thai-dubbed versions of blockbuster titles), music, video games, and published materials remain available.
 The "IT" malls conduct hard disk loading of content onto any device.
+Further, there are indications that infringers have moved to newly emerged Sunday and night markets.

 To address hard goods piracy, industry reports that Royal Thai Government authorities have conducted raids.
-13 Unfortunately, those raids have generally not been followed by upstream investigations to target the criminal organizations at the root of this piracy.
+Unfortunately, those raids have generally not been followed by upstream investigations to target the criminal organizations at the root of this piracy.
 To the extent mall owners are uncooperative, the government has on prior occasions indicated that, even in the absence of landlord liability in the law (which was not included in the amendments to the Copyright Act), criminal action can be brought against mall owners; however, we are unaware of any actions to date.
 Unfortunately, hard goods piracy takes place at certain government-supported activities or events, such as Silom Walking Street on Sunday.
 The Royal Thai Government should review the effectiveness of its anti-piracy efforts (including the designations of "Red Zones" and "Yellow Zones"), and seek improvements.